boksasp/toptweets/readme.md

 ### Authentication

-This project uses Application-Only Authentication with the Twitter REST API.
+This project uses Application-Only authentication with the Twitter REST API.
 ### Setup

 * Create a new app at [Twitter Apps](https://apps.twitter.com/)